 The Australian Library and Information Association believes that library and information services have particular responsibilities in supporting and sustaining the free flow of information and ideas including:

-- ensuring that individuals have access to information from a variety of sources and agencies to meet their needs and that an individual's information needs are met independently of location and an ability to pay, and therefore supporting internet neutrality
+- Ensuring that individuals have access to information from a variety of sources and agencies to meet their needs and that an individual's information needs are met independently of location and an ability to pay, and therefore supporting internet neutrality

 (Replaced "Free library services to all, freedom to read".
 Adopted 1971; amended 1979, 1985)